pyralog/pyralog/blog/README.md

 ---

 ### Complete Series (For Deep Dive)
-Read all 10 posts in order for the complete DLog story—from primitives to quantum-resistant networking.
+Read all 10 posts in order for the complete Pyralog story—from primitives to quantum-resistant networking.

 **Time**: ~5 hours
 **Audience**: Anyone building or evaluating distributed systems